Lewinham/Miitopia-Hard-Mode-Deluxe-Mod/README.md

  - More challenging enemy spawns
  - Lesser impact of RNG on gameplay.

 ###### One of the biggest problems with the original Miitopia is the prevalence of RNG, resulting in an often frustrating gameplay experience.
 By improving the teammate AI and changing some enemy mechanics, RNG becomes less problematic.
-This combined with the stronger enemies increases room for strategizing, making the game much more fun as a turn-based RPG.
+This combined with the stronger enemies increases the ability and need to strategize, making the game much more fun as a turn-based RPG.
 If played correctly, the main story can be beaten without grinding.

 ## Credits
 - AbdyyEee: Original creator of [Miitopia But Harder](https://github.com/AbdyyEee/Miitopia-But-Harder).
 Miitopia Hard Mode Deluxe originated from this mod and was made with his permission.